 Both Valencia and Barcelona are two of the most beautiful cities in Spain.
-But if you must decide on one of the two places for your next trip, you will surely ask yourself if Valencia or Barcelona travel is better.
+But if you have to pick just one for your next trip, you’ve probably found yourself wondering: which is the better destination, Valencia or Barcelona?

-I have been living in Barcelona for several years, and I know Valencia quite well.
-Therefore, I would like to compare “Valencia vs. Barcelona” for you to find the perfect destination for your Spain trip.
+I’ve been living in Barcelona for several years, and I know Valencia quite well too.
+So I want to break down “Valencia vs. Barcelona” here, to help you find the perfect destination for your next trip to Spain.

 What to find out in this post